Mitre 10 Dream Home: Series 7 (2006)

-This series took place in Whangarei.
+This series took place in Whangārei.
 The amount of floor space the teams had to increase and the size of the property were both reduced, and a requirement was put in place that the teams had to keep at least 30% of the original wall structure.
 The final result produced a house that looked nothing like the original.

 Series 8 (2007)

-This series took place in Whakatane.
+This series took place in Whakatāne.
 This was the first series were the series was produced by TVNZ instead, the show still remained hosted by Jayne Kiely and included the same judges.
 The show became much more like a reality TV show with a Shed Cam, where members of the team could sit in front of the camera and express anything they needed to say to the viewers.
 As well as this, the show became more competitive, showing rivalry between the two teams, as opposed to in the past, where the two teams had treated each other as their future neighbours and were much more friendly.
 A rising property market in every region since the show began has made purchasing the Dream Home for the team who come second much harder.
 In this series, both teams faced the reality that if they didn't win their Dream Home the couple would not be able to afford to purchase the property at auction.
 The auction for the second place teams Dream Home did not meet reserve and viewers were left uncertain of whether the family would be able to purchase the home but it was revealed the following day the family managed to negotiate to purchase the property.
 At the time the winner was announced, transmission of the show was cut at the crucial moment.
 However, it was rescreened minutes later.